bweir/Propeller-Spin-sublime/README.md

-# Propeller-Spin-sublime
+# Spin-sublime

-Sublime support for Propeller Spin
+Minimal Sublime Text support for the Propeller Spin language.